 - Big Supplements?

-- Is there money to lose by big companies if someone would take these vitamins or supplements?
+- Is there money to lose by big companies if someone takes these vitamins or supplements?

 - this is often true

-- Is the research based on associations rather than clinical trials?
+- Was the research based on associations rather than clinical trials?

 - How I tell: if they say “related to or increased risk” this does not mean cause and effect.